ROCm/ROCmValidationSuite/docs/ug1main.md

 worker in the current implementation.</td></tr>
 <tr><td>sample_interval</td><td>Integer</td>
 <td>The interval between power samples, specified in seconds.
 The default
 value is 1 (1 second).
-If a value less than 1 is specified it is raised to 1.
+If a value less than 1 is specified, it is raised to 1.
 </td></tr>
 <tr><td>log_interval</td><td>Integer</td>
 <td>This is a positive integer, given in milliseconds, that specifies a logging